thumbnail image

 📸: Mariah Miranda Photography

-Moore's scholarship has been published in Isis: The Journal of the History of Science Society, History of the Present, the International Journal of Middle East Studies, Historical Studies in the Natural Sciences, and the Los Angeles Review of Books and is forthcoming in the American Historical Review.
-Her article, "An (Un)Natural History," won the 2024 David Edge Prize from the Society for Social Studies of Science.
+Moore's scholarship has been published in the American Historical Review, Isis: The Journal of the History of Science Society, History of the Present, the International Journal of Middle East Studies, Historical Studies in the Natural Sciences, and the Los Angeles Review of Books.
+Her article, "An (Un)Natural History," won the 2024 David Edge Prize and the 2024 Price/Webster Prize.

-Moore's broader research and teaching interests lie at the intersections of critical race studies, gender and sexuality studies, decolonial materiality, and histories of science, technology, medicine, and the occult in the non-West.
+Moore's broader research and teaching interests lie at the intersections of critical race, gender, and sexuality studies, decolonial materiality, and histories of science, technology, medicine, and the occult in the non-West.
 Her work is invested in illuminating the occult(ed) networks, economies, and actors whose knowledge, bodies, and labor are generally rendered invisible in Eurocentric histories of global science.

 • RESEARCH + Creative PROJECTS